Upload your data in our repository

 Restricted access

 Restricted access, whereby you set conditions on when and how access is granted, allows your data to be securely reused, protecting the data for commercial, ethical or legal reasons.
-If your data are sensitive, and the sensitive information can't be removed without the dataset losing value, then Restricted access is a good option to choose when publishing.
+If your data are either personal or confidential, and this information cannot be removed without diminishing the dataset's value, then Restricted access is a good option to choose when publishing.
 Please note that sharing confidential data requires precautions and safety measures to prevent the data from being accessed by unauthorized users.
 That is why we strongly recommend drawing up an End User License Agreement (EULA), which clarifies what users can and cannot do with the dataset.
-A template for creating an EULA can be found here.
+You can create such agreement using EULA template.
 We advise you to read our guidance on Restricted Access for more detailed information on How to publish a restricted dataset and How to access a restricted dataset.

 In addition to the above access levels, it is also possible to create:

-A metadata-only record: A metadata-only record can be created when you have stored your data somewhere else, for example in case of sensitive data that is stored at a secure location outside 4TU.ResearchData, but you want to get a DOI to link to it.
+A metadata-only record can be created when you have stored your data somewhere else, for example in case of sensitive data that is stored at a secure location outside 4TU.ResearchData, but you want to get a DOI to link to it.
 Need to create a metadata-only record?
-Just click Metadata-only in the metadata form and enter the reason.
+Just click Metadata-only record in the metadata form and enter the reason.

 Collections